Region

 Mary had little money left after she paid for food, and it wasn’t enough to take Mbugua to see a doctor.
 It broke Mary’s heart, knowing she couldn’t afford to help her son.
 Without surgery, Mbugua’s blindness from cataract could become permanent - and then it would be too late.

 But then something wonderful happened.
-A Community Health Worker from The Fred Hollows Foundation knocked on Mary’s door.
+A community health worker from The Fred Hollows Foundation knocked on Mary’s door.
 He had received his training, thanks to people like you and your generous support.
-He assured Mary that Mbugua’s cataract could be treated, and thanks to generous people from Australia, he could help arrange an eye test, surgery and even transport to the hospital.
+He assured Mary that Mbugua’s cataract could be treated, and thanks to caring people from Australia, he could help arrange an eye test, surgery and even transport to the hospital.

 Mary couldn't afford to help her son.